peeje17/Sesame-Street---Childrens-learning/README.md

 * Lovelace, V. (1990).
 “Sesame Street” as a Continuing Experiment.
 Educational Technology Research and Development, 38(4), 17–24.
 * Mares, M.-L., & Pan, Z. (2013).
 Effects of Sesame Street: A meta-analysis of children’s learning in 15 countries.
 Journal of Applied Developmental Psychology, 34(3), 140–151. https://doi.org/10.1016/j.appdev.2013.01.001

+# Missings (delte when done)
+1 read the whole thing and correct
+2 Make sure code is good.
+3 Not sure that you can share the dataset.